mobile app bar

 Jalen Hurts, Saquon Barkley and Robert Griffin.

-The offense led by Jalen Hurts and Saquon Barkley put up 40 points and unsurprisingly the QB took home the MVP.
-But Robert Griffin believes the offense and Hurts weren’t real MVPs on the night.
-So who was?
+Yes, the Philly offense led by Jalen Hurts and Saquon Barkley put up 40 points and yes, Hurts took home the MVP, to no one’s surprise.
+But Robert Griffin III believes the offense and Hurts weren’t real MVPs on the night.

-RG3 took to X (formerly Twitter) reacting to the Eagles’ second Lombardi win and believes the defense led by Vic Fangio was the real Super Bowl MVP.
-The defense truly made Hurts’ and the O-Line’s job a lot easier on Sunday.
+According to the former quarterback, it was the Eagles’ defense led by Vic Fangio that was the real Super Bowl MVP.
+They not only halted the Chief’s offense (coached by offensive genius Andy Reid) but actually made Hurts’ and the O-Line’s job a lot easier on Sunday.

-The Eagles’ solid defense kept Mahomes caged and the defending champs didn’t bother the scoreboard up until the last minute of 3rd quarter when they finally scored a TD.
+The Eagles’ solid defense kept Mahomes caged and the defending champs didn’t bother the scoreboard much until the last minute of 3rd quarter when they finally scored a TD.
+So what did Fangio’s defense do differently this time around?

-Most agreed with RGIII, acknowledging the Eagles’ defense as dominant—though some argued it wasn’t quite on the same level as the 2013 Seahawks’ Legion of Boom.
+Most fans agreed with RGIII, acknowledging the Eagles’ defense as dominant — though some argued it wasn’t quite on the same level as the 2013 Seahawks’ Legion of Boom.

-A few, however, believe the credit should go not just to Vic Fangio, but also to Howie Roseman, who put together such a stellar roster.
+Some, however, believe the credit should go not just to Vic Fangio, but also to Howie Roseman, who put together such a stellar roster:

 On the other hand, frustrated Chiefs fans refuse to give credit to Fangio and the Eagles’ defense, claiming it was the Chiefs’ O-line that was to blame, and that Philly didn’t do anything special.